Watch a live product demo đź‘€ See how Sanity powers richer commerce experiences

 This command installs:

-• @sanity/client: A package to simplify querying from (and sending mutations to) the Content Lake
+• @sanity/client: A package to simplify interacting with the Content Lake

-• @sanity/image-url: A library for creating complete image URLs from just the ID of a Sanity image asset.
+• @sanity/image-url: Functions to create complete image URLs from just the ID of a Sanity image asset.

-• @portabletext/react: Renders block content from a Portable Text field in the Studio with props to add configuration options.
+• @portabletext/react: A component to render block content from a Portable Text field with configuration options.

 Protip